Mahendra Karma: Anti-Naxal movement

-Assassination
+Death

 On 25 May 2013, Karma was killed in the Maoist attack in Darbha along with several other party leaders including Nand Kumar Patel when they were returning from a political rally.

 On 27 May, the Naxalites claimed responsibility for the attack by issuing a statement which called the attack "the punishment for Salwa Judum founder Mahendra Karma for the atrocities done by the Salwa Judum-Nand Kumar Patel was suppressing people.
-It was in his tenure in the Center when paramilitary forces were deployed in the Bastar area."
+It was in his tenure in the Centre when paramilitary forces were deployed in the Bastar area."

-The newly elected INC government of Chhattisgarh has set up an SIT under Vivekanand Sinha to probe into the incident on January 2, 2019.
+The newly elected Congress government of Chhattisgarh set up a Special Investigation Team (SIT) under Vivekanand Sinha on 2 January 2019 to probe into the 2013 incident.

+Bastar Vishwavidyalaya has been rechristened Shaheed Mahendra Karma Vishwavidyalaya (BVV).